-The paper began in 1853 as a twice-per-month publication; its claim to fame is that Mark Twain once wrote there under his real name, Sam Clemens.
-He was there hiding out from authorities in Nevada, where he had accepted a challenge to a duel after dueling had been outlawed.
-Since then not much has changed in the quaint gold rush town of Downieville, residents still rely on the now weekly newspaper for most, if not all the local news.
-Threatened by the dwindling population and resources of its hometown The Mountain Messenger was poised to end its run as the longest-running weekly newspaper in California until new owner Carl Butz stepped in.
-Surrounded by the buzz of the media Carl reincarnated the weekly paper.
-Thus saving not only a piece of California history but preserving what Downieville holds closest to its heart.
+The Mountain Messenger began in 1853 as a twice-per-month publication.
+Its claim to fame is that Mark Twain once wrote for the paper under his real name, Sam Clemens.
+He was hiding from authorities in Nevada, where he had accepted a challenge to a duel after dueling had been outlawed.
+Since that time, not much has changed in the quaint gold rush town of Downieville; residents still rely on the now weekly newspaper for most, if not all, the local news.
+Threatened by its hometown's dwindling population and resources, The Mountain Messenger was poised to end its run as the longest-running weekly newspaper in California until new owner Carl Butz stepped in.
+Surrounded by the buzz of the media, Carl reincarnated the weekly paper, thus saving a piece of California history Downieville holds close to its heart.

 Mary P. Johnsen